atrim11/UUG-Discord-Bot-Presentation/README.md

   2. Choose Google Sheet as the API Scource
   3. Create a new google sheet
   4. Name top two as "Question" and "Answer"
+## #5 get the !ask command to work
-  5. First we need to handle if the user types a command that doesnt work
+  1. First we need to handle if the user types a command that doesnt work
   ```
   const lib = require("lib")({ token: process.env.STDLIB_SECRET_TOKEN });